 Select “Allow subset of pass types.”

-If there are no pass type identifiers in Member Center, the radio button reverts to “Allow all team pass types.”
+If there are no pass type identifiers in your developer account, the radio button reverts to “Allow all team pass types.”

 If necessary, click the Refresh button under the Pass Types list to display your pass type identifiers.